Authors: Sebastian Fiedler, Monika Piziorska, Haris Choudhery, and Sean Devenish

 - Latchman, Y., Wood, C.R., Chernova, T., Chaudhary, D., Borde, M., Chernova, I., Iwai, Y., Long, A.J., Brown, J.A., Nunes, R. and Greenfield, E.A.
 PD-L2 is a second ligand for PD-1 and inhibits T cell activation.
 Nature Immunology, 2001.
 2, 261–268. (publication)

 - Magnez, R., Thiroux, B., Taront, S., Segaoula, Z., Quesnel, B. and Thuru, X. PD-1/PD-L1 binding studies using microscale thermophoresis.
 Scientific Reports, 2017.
 7, 17623. (publication)

 Watch our short webinar on Affinity of PD-1/PD-L1 interaction—a comparison between SPR, MST, ITC and MDS:

 Fill out the form below to download the "Affinity of PD-1/PD-L1 interaction—a comparison between SPR, MST, ITC and MDS" as a PDF.
-You can print it, share it with friends and family or just use it as light reading when you’re on a plane!
+You can print it, share it with friends and family or just use it as light reading!
 We hope you enjoy this PDF as much as we did creating it!